They Helped Women Fight Online Abuse. They Were Barred From the U.S.

 Why This Matters

-The U.S. decision to bar HateAid's founders from entering the country has sparked concerns about the impact on efforts to combat online abuse.
-As social media platforms face growing scrutiny over hate speech, the role of organizations like HateAid in supporting victims becomes increasingly important.
-This move by the Trump administration raises questions about the balance between free speech and online safety.
+The Trump administration's decision to bar two German human rights activists from entering the U.S. has sparked concerns about the impact on global efforts to combat online abuse.
+The founders of HateAid, a group that provides support to victims of online attacks, were accused of promoting censorship.
+This move raises questions about the intersection of free speech and online safety.

 Coverage Snapshot